ansible/ansible-content-actions/docs/usage.md

 This guide shows how to use various GitHub actions available.
 The following GitHub actions are to be added under `.github/workflows` directory as `{filename}.yaml`

 This GitHub Actions workflow automates various tasks related to Ansible development, including changelog generation, linting, integration, sanity checks, and unit tests.
-The `all_green` job ensures that all the previous tasks passed successfully before proceeding.
+The `all_green` job ensures that all the previous tasks passed successfully.

 Filename: `test.yaml`